Detecting the tidal heating with the generic extreme-mass-ratio inspirals: Result

 \subsection{Non-spinning massive objects}

 In the subsection we present similar results by employing EMRI waveforms from non-spinning ECOs.
-The EMRI trajectories modified by tidal heating are computed utilizing the analytic fluxes in the Schwarzschild spacetime \cite{Munna:2020juq,Munna:2023vds}.
+The EMRI trajectories modified by the ECOs are computed utilizing the analytic fluxes in the Schwarzschild spacetime \cite{Munna:2020juq,Munna:2023vds}.

 Since the azimuthal, radial and polar dephasings exhibit the similar behaviors, except for the difference in magnitudes, here we only show the azimuthal dephasing as a function of observation time in Fig. \ref{deltaphi:non-spinning}.
-The horizontal black and dashed line denote the threshold value that can be distinguished by LISA.
-For the EMRI waveforms from the ECO with $|\mathcal{R}|^2=10^{-3}$ and the initial eccentricity $e_0=0.5$, the tidal heating effect can be detected with the observation of LISA of four months.
+The horizontal black dashed line denotes the threshold value that can be distinguished by LISA.
+For the EMRI waveforms from the ECO with $|\mathcal{R}|^2=10^{-3}$ and the initial eccentricity $e_0=0.5$, the tidal heating effect can be discerned with the observation of LISA of four months.

 Then we also analyze the mismatch of the two EMRI waveforms from the Schwarzschild BH and the non-spinning ECO cases in Fig. \ref{Mismatch:nonspinning}.
-The black dashed line corresponds to the threshold value of mismatch i.e., $\mathcal{M}_{\rm min} = 0.001$.
 From the left panels of Fig. \ref{Mismatch:spinning} and Fig. \ref{Mismatch:nonspinning}, one can see that with the same sources parameters, the mismatch in the non-spinning case is slightly smaller than that in the spinning case.
-For example, for the ECO with a reflectivity of $|\mathcal{R}|^2=5\times10^{-4}$ and an initial eccentricity of $e_0=0.5$, it requires approximately three months to attain the threshold mismatch value in the spinning scenario.
-In contrast, the corresponding period extends to about five months in the non-spinning case.
-This implies that the spin can enhance the detectability of the tidal heating effect.
 From the right panel of Fig. \ref{Mismatch:nonspinning}, as a whole, the mismatch grows with the initial eccentricity.
-For an initial eccentricity $e_0=0.5$, LISA can not discern the tidal heating effect with one year observation for the non-spinning primaries, however, the observation of four months can be distinguished for the spinning primaries in the right panel of Fig. \ref{Mismatch:spinning}.
+For an initial eccentricity $e_0=0.5$, LISA can not discern the difference of the tidal heating effect with one year observation for the non-spinning primaries, however, the observation of four months can be distinguished for the spinning primaries in the right panel of Fig. \ref{Mismatch:spinning}.

 Finally, we also study the constraint on the reflectivity of the non-spinning ECO using the FIM method.
 The results of the estimation accuracy of the EMRI source parameters are listed in Table \ref{tab:fim:nonspin}.
 It is evident that the constraint on reflectivity for the non-spinning ECO can reach levels on the order of $\sim10^{-4}$, mirroring the situation in the spinning ECO case.
 Furthermore, the measurement accuracy of the reflectivity increases slightly with a larger initial eccentricity.